Psalm 118 Playlist

 Further Resources

-- The History of St. Patrick – Video Overview
+The Canticle of St. Patrick

 Christ with me, Christ before me, Christ behind me,